sagemath/sagewiki_to_gh-2022-10-10/padicSageDays/Projects/FunctionFields.md

 === Description ===

-This project adds the ability to generate p-adic function field to sage.
+The purpose of this project is to enable sage to generate p-adic function field.
+It is useful, for example, in implementation of Hess's function field automorphism algorithm.

 It requires the implementation of the linkage and the pyx file for function field.
-Among other stuff, this has application in implementation of Hess's  automorphism algorithm.

 === Current Progress ===